uoitsci/pi-labs/content/lab/servo.md

 {{< /highlight >}}

 ## Exercise
-Add two buttons to the circuit and extend the above program to control the servo in the following way: One button will make the servo turn to its 0 degrees, the other will make it trun to it's 180 degrees and both buttons at the same time will make the servo turn towards it neutral position (90 degrees).
+Add two buttons to the circuit and extend the above program to control the servo in the following way: One button will make the servo turn to its 0 degrees, the other will make it turn to its 180 degrees and both buttons at the same time will make the servo turn towards it neutral position (90 degrees).